cambridge-cares/TheWorldAvatar/Agents/ForecastingAgent/README.md

 The `STACK_NAME` variable is used to identify the deployment mode of the agent.
 In case the `STACK_NAME` is left blank, Postgres and Blazegraph endpoint setting will be taken from the docker-compose file.
 Otherwise they will be retrieved using the StackClients based on the provided `NAMESPACE` and `DATABASE` variables.

+**Please note**:
+1) All variables defined here (except for `STACK_NAME`) serve as default values.
+If corresponding keys are provided in the HTTP request to the agent, those will be used instead.
+Otherwise, these default values will be used.
+In case neither is provided, the agent will cause an exception.

-**Please note:** A missing `STACK_NAME` variable will result in an error; however, when deploying using the stack-manager start up script, the `STACK_NAME` variable will be set automatically for all services.
+2) A missing `STACK_NAME` variable will result in an error; however, when deploying using the stack-manager start up script, the `STACK_NAME` variable will be set automatically for all services.
 Hence, this could be left blank here; however, if provided, it needs to match the `STACK_NAME` used by the stack-manager!

 &nbsp;
 ## 1.2 Miscellaneous